 Doctor Who does not miss out entirely, lining up against Sherlock, Downton and Cilla for the best drama award.

-Peter has just completed his first full season as The Doctor, having taken over from Matt Smith, who twice won the top acting award at the NTAs, and was shortlisted on a further two occasions.
-David won for four years consecutively and Christopher triumphed for his one year in the role, following Doctor Who's rebirth in 2005.
+Capaldi has just completed his first full season as The Doctor, having taken over from Smith, who twice won the top acting award at the NTAs, and was shortlisted on a further two occasions.
+Tennant won for four years consecutively and Eccleston triumphed for his one year in the role, following Doctor Who's rebirth in 2005.

 In other categories at the awards - to be staged on January 21 - X Factor panellists Simon Cowell and Cheryl Fernandez-Versini go head to head as best talent judge, with Britain's Got Talent's David Walliams and Great British Bake Off star Mary Berry completing the list.